alexismenest/meta-front-end-developer-capstone/README.md

-# Coursera Meta Front-End Developer Professional Certificate Capstone
+# Capstone project for the Meta Front-End Developer Professional Certificate